Produce Exchange Building

-The Produce Exchange Building is a historic commercial building at 194–206 Chestnut and 115–125 Lyman Street in downtown Springfield, Massachusetts.
-Built in 1899 and remodeled in 1926, it is one of the largest of Springfield's early 20th-century commercial buildings, used for many years as a wholesale produce market.
+The Produce Exchange Building was a historic commercial building at 194–206 Chestnut and 115–125 Lyman Street in downtown Springfield, Massachusetts.
+Built in 1899 and remodeled in 1926, it was one of the largest of Springfield's early 20th-century commercial buildings, used for many years as a wholesale produce market.
 It was listed on the National Register of Historic Places in 1983.

 Description and history

-The Produce Exchange Building is located on the north side of downtown Springfield, across Lyman Street from the main railroad line and at the corner of Chestnut Street.
-It is an L-shaped four-story masonry structure, finished in brick with terra cotta trim.
-It has sixteen-bay facades facing both streets, and a two-bay corner facade housing the main building entrance on the ground floor.
-The Chestnut Street facade has five retail storefronts, each with recessed entrances and display windows, separated by pilasters and topped by a frieze band and cornice.
-The Lyman Street facade has mostly bricked over retail bays, separated by pilasters.
-The upper floor has a combination of sash windows and three-part picture windows, and has a decorated frieze below a simple cornice at the top.
+The Produce Exchange Building was located on the north side of downtown Springfield, across Lyman Street from the main railroad line and at the corner of Chestnut Street.
+It was an L-shaped four-story masonry structure, finished in brick with terra cotta trim.
+It had sixteen-bay facades facing both streets, and a two-bay corner facade housing the main building entrance on the ground floor.
+The Chestnut Street facade had five retail storefronts, each with recessed entrances and display windows, separated by pilasters and topped by a frieze band and cornice.
+The Lyman Street facade had mostly bricked over retail bays, separated by pilasters.
+The upper floor had a combination of sash windows and three-part picture windows, and had a decorated frieze below a simple cornice at the top.

 The block was built in 1899 by Andrew Whitney, and began to serve as the city's wholesale produce exchange marketplace in 1908, a role it served for many years.
-In 1926 the building was extensively remodeled, including an updated facade, which has survived largely intact.
-The building is one of the largest commercial buildings of the period in the city.
+In 1926 the building was extensively remodeled, including an updated facade, which had survived largely intact.
+The building was one of the largest commercial buildings of the period in the city.

+The building was demolished in April 2026.